0xPolygonMiden/miden-node/docs/src/developer/block-producer.md

 The block-producer is responsible for ordering transactions into batches, and batches into blocks.

-It hosts a single gRPC endpoint to which the RPC component can submit new transactions.
+It hosts a single gRPC endpoint to which the RPC component can forward new transactions.

 The core of the block-producer revolves around the mempool which forms a DAG of all in-flight transactions and batches.
 It also ensures all invariants of the transactions are upheld e.g. account's current state matches the transaction's